 Xecs call for projects

-Open to all (SMEs, large enterprises, academic institutions and research and technology organisations), Xecs is a programme for the Electronic Components and Systems community, designed to help you build your R&D and innovation consortium, access funding and manage your collaborative projects with exploitation and growth opportunities for all the partners involved.
+The call for projects will open on 29 September 2022 at the Xecs Call 2 Launch Event.
+Open to all (SMEs, large enterprises, academic institutions and research and technology organisations), Xecs is a programme for the ECS community, designed to help you build your R&D and innovation consortium, access funding and manage your collaborative projects with exploitation and growth opportunities for all partners involved.

 - Belgium (Flanders)

 - South Korea

 Electronic components and systems (ECS) and micro- and nanoelectronics-based systems and applications are now the cornerstones of economic and societal development.
 To keep ahead in global markets, a solid understanding of rapidly changing needs is essential.
 Shape your project to include the establishment of innovation and exploitation ecosystems involving all relevant stakeholders.

 Guided by the ECS Strategic Research and Innovation Agenda prepared by experts and gathered by the three Industry Associations AENEAS, EPoSS, and Inside, Xecs launches calls for projects that address the full value chain of ECS and so benefit from the wide dynamic innovation ecosystem stimulated by these industry associations.

 Xecs projects bring together partners from all along the ECS value chain into R&D and innovation ecosystems.
 By forming these project ecosystems using complementary partners, which cover all aspects of expertise required to meet and exceed the current state-of the art, impact will be created.